-Do I need a Windows Registry cleaner?
+Do I need a Windows registry cleaner?

-Can running a Registry cleaner cause problems?
+Can running a registry cleaner cause problems?

-What do Registry cleaners report to fix?
+What do registry cleaners report to fix?

-- Fix errors caused after program uninstalled
+- Fix errors caused after program uninstalled.

 - Files or shortcuts associated with uninstalled programs.

-- Slow boot times
+- Slow boot times.

-- Overall computer response time
+- Overall computer response time.

-I still want to run a Registry cleaner, which one should I use?
+I still want to run a registry cleaner, which one should I use?

-Do I need to run the Registry cleaner in Safe Mode?
+Do I need to run the registry cleaner in Safe Mode?

 No. These utilities should be deleting keys that are not in use and therefore should not encounter issues if ran in Normal mode.
-However, if you're encountering problems that prevents you from getting into Normal mode or you get errors while in Normal mode, we suggest running them from Safe Mode.
+However, if you are encountering problems that prevents you from getting into Normal mode or you get errors while in Normal mode, we suggest running them from Safe Mode.

-The Registry cleaner found xx amount of problems, now what?
+The registry cleaner found xx amount of problems, now what?

-After running a Registry cleaner my computer or programs no longer works.
+After running a registry cleaner, my computer or programs no longer works

-If you did not make a backup of the Registry, try using the Windows System Restore feature.
+If you did not make a backup of the registry, try using the Windows System Restore feature.